Medical malpractice: Consequences

 Consequences for patients and doctors vary by country.

 A no-fault system may provide compensation to people who have medical outcomes that are significantly worse than would be anticipated under the circumstances, or where there is proof of injury resulting from medical error, without regard to whether or not malpractice occurred.
 Some no fault systems are restricted to specific types of injury, such as a birth injury or vaccine injury.

 Demography

 Medico-legal action across multiple countries is more common against male than female doctors (odds ratio of 2.45).
 A 2016 survey of US physicians found that 8.2 percent of physicians under the age of forty reported having been sued for malpractice during their careers, with 49.2 percent of physicians over the age of 54 reporting having been sued.

 Worldwide

+Colombia

+In Colombia medical malpractice is regulated by Article 2341 of the Civil Code.
+To succeed in a claim the patient must prove three elements: the medical error, the damage suffered, and the causal link between them.
+It is not enough to prove only the error or only the damage — both must be demonstrated together.
+Negligence is not presumed.

 Canada

 In Canada, all provinces except Quebec base medical malpractice liability on negligence, while Quebec follows a civil law system.